Meet the Board

 Who are the Board of Directors?

 The Board of Directors are local Co-Owners who volunteer their time to the co-op.
-The Board meets monthly & acts on the community’s behalf to bring the cooperative vision to life.
-Currently, Board Members are appointed by the rest of the Board.
-After the co-op reaches 200 Co-Owners, we will hold our first Board election.
+The Board meets bi-monthly & acts on the community’s behalf to bring the cooperative vision to life.
+Currently, Board Members are appointed by the rest of the Board, but now that the Co-op has reached over 200 Co-Owners, we will be having our first elections in February 2022.

 Ellery is an environmental attorney and owner of a small farm in Whites Creek.

 Ellery joined the Nashville Food Co-op because she believes in supporting local businesses to better our community.
 She believes that if we want a resilient and sustainable food system, we have to vote with our dollar.

 Jon is a professional musician (keyboardist) and professional piano technician.